cjohansen/nexus/Readme.md

 ;; App state
 (def store (atom {}))

-;; Handle user input: register effects, actions and placeholders (nxr/register-effect! :effects/save save) (nxr/register-action! :actions/inc increment)
+;; Handle user input: register effects, actions and placeholders.
+;; If you don't like registering these globally, the next section ;; shows how to use nexus.core, which has no implicit state.
+(nxr/register-effect! :effects/save save)
+(nxr/register-action! :actions/inc increment)